Momote Airport: Allied Units Based at Momote Airfield

+A memorial to the 1944 operation of the 1st Cavalry Division (United States) on Los Negros Island is located near the north end of the airfield.

 Facilities

 The airport resides at an elevation of 12 ft above mean sea level.
 It has one runway designated 16/34 with a chip seal surface measuring 1870 × 45 m.
 The airport can accommodate B737 operations and night operations.

 The airport is sometimes used by private business jets as an alternative stop-over on the route between United States and India.